Reik: Jesús Alberto Navarro

 Jesús Alberto Navarro Rosas is the vocalist.
 He was born on 9 July 1986, in the city of Mexicali, Baja California, Mexico.
 He started singing at the age of six when he joined a choir at his local church.
-Growing up his musical influences were very diverse.
+Growing up, his musical influences were very diverse.
 He was inspired by John Mayer, Justin Timberlake, Robbie Williams, Thalía, and Mónica Naranjo.

 Julio Ramírez Eguía

 Julio Ramírez Eguía is the guitarist.
 He was born on 21 December 1987, in the city of Mexicali.
 He has been playing the guitar since he was twelve years old.
 Growing up, he was influenced by Further Seems Forever.
 At nine years old, he was a black belt national champion in karate.
-When he was about fourteen or fifteen years old, he had his own soccer team and were champions as well.
+When he was about fourteen or fifteen years old, he had his own soccer team who were champions as well.

 Gilberto Marín Espinoza

 Gilberto Bibi Marín Espinoza is the group's electric guitarist.
 He was born on 26 January 1983, in the city of Mexicali.
-He was the last one to join the band.
+He was the last member to join the band.
 In 2002, he enrolled in the Autonomous University of Baja California in Mexicali but dropped out to focus on his music career.
-He is married to Kalinda Kano and has two children Jazz and Emil.
+He is married to Kalinda Kano and has two children, Jazz and Emil.